mcolomerr/TFG/README.md

 # Analysis of NMII spatial distribution

 In this site you can find all the files I have coded for my Bachelor Thesis.
 It consists on the following:
-- intensity_macro.ijm: batch-processing macro for the program Fiji to track the intensity of a ROI over all the frames
+- intensity_macro.ijm: batch-processing macro for the program Fiji to track the intensity of a ROI over all the frames.
-- myosin_custom.ipynb: program for analysing the tracks created using the custom-written Fiji macro
+- myosin_custom.ipynb: code for analysing the tracks created using the custom-written Fiji macro.
-- myosin_trackmate.ipynb: program for analysing the tracks created using the Trackmate plugin from Fiji
+- myosin_trackmate.ipynb: code for analysing the tracks created using the Trackmate plugin from Fiji.
+- myosin_DBSCAN.ipynb: code for analysing the clustering of the molecules.
-- myosin_cytosim.ipynb: program for analysing the text files created using the program Cytosim
+- myosin_cytosim.ipynb: code for analysing the text files created using the program Cytosim.
+It analyses the scatter distribution of myosin in the cell over time and extracts the expansion rate of the contractile simulated cells.
-- config.cym: configuration file created for the Cytosim
+- config.cym: example of a configuration file created for the Cytosim.
+Combined with the use of batch-processing scripts, several simulations can be performed at the same time.